edgedelta/docs/docs/configuration/inputs.md

 ## Files

 This input type allows you to specify a set of files for Edge Delta to monitor.

 In **File Path**, enter the full path to the file (or files) that you want monitored.

   * Wildcards are supported.
   * If you want the agent process lines for a specific line separation rule (not for New Line\("\n"\)), then you need to define a "line\_pattern" regex rule.
-  * If you collect the Docker container standard output logs on a file with the JSON File logging driver \([https://docs.docker.com/config/containers/logging/json-file/](https://docs.docker.com/config/containers/logging/json-file/)\), then you need define and enable docker\_mode.
+  * If you collect the Docker container standard output logs on a file with the JSON File logging driver, then you need define and enable docker\_mode.
+    * To learn more, review this [document from Docker](https://docs.docker.com/config/containers/logging/json-file/).

 Review the following example: